Differentiable solver for time-dependent deformation problems with contact: Parametric derivatives of forces

 The terms $B^c$ and $A^c$ have the form

 where

 and $\dparms A_k$ corresponds to the gradient of the area term, which varies depending on the type of primitive pairs corresponding to $k$.

-The matrix $M^*$ is upsampling matrix to bring dimension of $\prms$ to the same as discrete solution $\vu$, as the surface geometry $\fprms$ is represented in the basis $\xi_\ell$, for which we always use piecewise-linear elements, and $u$ can be represented in a Lagrangian basis of any order.
-The upsampling is performed by linear interpolation from $\hat{x}_\ell$ to nodes $\hat{z}_\ell$.
+See Section \ref{appsec:contact-area} in the Appendix.

-\paragraph{Friction} In general, the friction coefficient $\friccoeff(x_1,x_2)$ is a function of surface material points in $\partial\Omega_\prms$.
+\paragraph{Friction} In general, the friction coefficient $\friccoeff(x_1,x_2)$ is a function of pairs of surface material points in $\partial\Omega_\prms$.
 As a simplification, in our implementation, we assume that each pair of objects $(m, n)$, in the simulation has a single coefficient $\friccoeff_{m,n}$, which can vary through the optimization.
-To simplify notation, we use $\friccoeff_{k_1,k_2}$ for a pair of primitives $k _1$ and $k_2$ to indicate the friction coefficient between objects these primitives belong to.
+To simplify notation, we use $\friccoeff_{k_1,k_2}$ for a pair of primitives $k_1$ and $k_2$ to indicate the friction coefficient between objects these primitives belong to.

-We follow IPC definition of friction \cite{Li2020IPC}.
-The key feature it has for our purposes is that it is a differentiable function of displacements, which determine the contact forces, and relative velocities, which we discretize in this formulation by $u^{i-1}-u^{i}$, where $i$ is the time step, so the function depends on displacements at \emph{two} sequential time steps.
+We follow the IPC definition of friction \cite{Li2020IPC}.
+Its key feature is that it is a differentiable function of displacements, which determine the contact forces, and relative velocities, which, for dynamic problems, we discretize using first-order approximation $u^{i}-u^{i-1}$, where $i$ is the time step.